Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

 Efficiency-wise, Fig.~\ref{fig:learn-time} shows the time cost of AA, GA and LAR for different systems.
 We can observe that LAR takes much less time than AA and GA (given the same number of traces).
-In over half the cases neither AA nor GA is able to learn a model within the time limit, whereas LAR can learn an accurate model within minutes.
+In over half of the cases neither AA nor GA can learn a model within the time limit, whereas LAR can learn an accurate model within minutes.
 This is largely because a much smaller DTMC is learned, since the abstract traces only have a few symbols (up to $2^{\#P}$ where $\#P$ is the number of predicates in $P$) in the alphabet.
 Furthermore, because the learned model is small, model checking whether the model satisfies the property through PMC takes much less time.
 Fig.~\ref{fig:lar-time} shows the time distribution of each step in LAR, which include learning the model (Learning), PMC on the learned model (PMC), hypothesis testing of counterexample (Hypothesis testing) and abstraction refinement (Refinement) to generate a new predicate.
 A close look reveals that learning, PMC and spuriousness checking through hypothesis testing dominates LAR's time (about 80\% on average), while abstraction refinement takes very little time, i.e., mostly less than 10\%.
 Fig.~\ref{fig:iter-time} shows the time cost of LAR in each iteration.
 It can be observed that in most cases the time cost grows slowly by iteration.
 The only exception is the last iteration of swat-2.
-Looking into the learned model, there is a significant increase in the number of states in the learned model in the last iteration, which takes a relatively long time to model check.\\
+We observe that there is a significant increase in the number of states in the learned model in the last iteration, which takes a relatively long time to model check.
+We thus have the following answer to RQ1. \begin{framed} \emph{Answer to RQ1: LAR is more effective and efficient in verifying complex systems than state-of-the-art approaches based on learning probabilistic models by automatically identifying a right level of abstraction for learning. }\end{framed}

-\subsubsection{RQ2: Is LAR able to learn models better than those learned by state-of-the-art?}
+\subsubsection{RQ2: Is LAR able to learn models better than those learned by state-of-the-art approaches?}

 Recall that if LAR reports that the property is verified, a model is returned.
 It is thus important that the learned models are of high-quality.
 In the following, we evaluate the quality of the learned models in three aspects.